fmuhic/junkyard/networking/README.md

     $ip route 0.0.0.0 0.0.0.0 192.168.1.194 # set default route to Router to allow traffic out of network
     $do show ip route
 ```

+### Spaning Tree Protocol (STP)

+#### Notes

+- Layer 2 protocol
+- It enables redundant Layer 2 networks
+- STP prevents Layer 2 loops by placing redundant ports into blocking state (essentialy disabling the interface)
+- By selecting which ports are forwarding and which ports are blocking, STP creates a single path to/from each point in the network
+- STP message unit is called Bridge Protocol Data Unit (BPDU)
+- STP enabled switches send/receive Hello BPDUs out of all interfaces.
+Default timer is 2 sec
+- If switch receives Hello BPDU on an interface, it knows that interface is connected to another switch because PCs, routers etc. dont use STP (they dont send BPDUs)

+- There is a set process that STP uses to determine which ports hould be forwarding and which should be blocking
+- Switches use one field in BPDU, the Bridge ID field, to elect root bridge for network (Bridge is an old term, this is really a Switch ID)
+- Switch with lowest Bridge ID becomes a root Bridge
+- Bridge ID consistas of 2 fields: Brige Priority and MAC address.
+Default Bridge Priority is set to 32768, so root bridge becomes bridge with lowest MAC address.
+- Cisco devices contain VLAN id in Bridge ID field so they use version of STP called PVST (Per-VLN Spanning Tree)
+- ALL ports on root bridge are put in FORWARDING state (they send data)
+- Other switches in topology must have a path to reach root bridge
+- When switch is powered on, it assumes it is the root bridge
+- It will only give up its position if it receives "superior" BPDU (lower Bridge ID)
+- Once topology has converged, and switches agree on root bridge, only the root bridge sends BPDUs

+#### Algorithm

+- The switch with lowest Bridge ID is elected as root bridge.
+All ports on root brige are DESIGNATED PORTS (forwardin state)
+- Each remaining switch will select ONE of its interfaces to be root port.
+Interface with lowest ROOT COST will be root port (If ports have same cost, lowest neighbor Bridge ID is used, if Bridge ID is same, neoghbors Port ID is used).
+Root ports are also in forwarding state.
+ROOT COST depends on interface speed and follows this logic: 10Mbps - 100, 100Mbps - 19, 1Gbps - 4, 10Gbps - 2.
+Root brige has cost 0 on all interfaces
+- Each remaining collision domain will select ONE interface to be designated port (forwarding state).
+The other port in collision domain will be non-designated (blocking).
+Designated port selection: interface on switch with lowest root cost, if tie, we use lowest Bridge Id.